bastienmichaux/generator-jhipster-db-helper/notes.md

 # Notes

-This was written with JHipster v4.1.0 in mind.
+(This was written with JHipster v4.1.1 in mind)

 ## Make JHipster work with existing databases